DapperCore/NordCord/README.md

 * A rectangular message box
 * Less in your face nitro stuff
 * The Nord color scheme
+* The removal of the titlebar for a cleaner look over all
+* A more minimalistic top area
 # INSTALLATION FOR POWERCORD
 Use the Following Command in your powercord directory to install the theme. `git clone https://github.com/DapperCore/NordCord`